uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(y); // 20
 ```

-This will output `10`, followed by a `20`.
+This code will first output `10` and then `20`.

-> Remember that, according to our book conventions, a comment after a `console.log` indicates the value that will be logged.
+> Remember that according to our book conventions, a comment after a `console.log` indicates the value that will be logged.

 If you want to declare a predictable name for a value that never changes, you can declare a **constant**.
 This is done using the `const` keyword: